This post may contain affiliate links. Please read my disclosure for more information.

 Best of all, this AirBnb passive income side hustle doesn’t require a lot of work from me to run.

 So basically it is a no-brainer.
-I absolutely, completely recommend you try this amazing passive-income, side-hustle yourself.
+If you are looking for passive income ideas I absolutely, completely recommend you try this amazing side-hustle yourself.
 An AirBnb side hustle is a wonderful way to make extra money, and basically start your own business that you otherwise might not have the chance to.

-You may have a few questions about an AirBnb side hustle which I’ll answer in this article:
+You may have a few questions about an AirBnb passive income side hustle which I’ll answer in this article:

 Is renting your home on AirBnb profitable?